cloudfoundry/loggregator-release/README.md

 ### Emitting Messages from other Cloud Foundry components

 Cloud Foundry developers can easily add source clients to new CF components that emit messages to the loggregator server.

-There is currently a Go Library (https://github.com/cloudfoundry/loggregatorlib/tree/master/emitter) and a Ruby Gem (https://github.com/cloudfoundry/loggregator_emitter) that can be used to emit messages to the loggregator server.
+Currently, there are libraries for [Go](https://github.com/cloudfoundry/loggregatorlib/tree/master/emitter) and [Ruby](https://github.com/cloudfoundry/loggregator_emitter).
 For usage information, look at their respective READMEs.

 ### Development